-With a ginger-miso beetroot paste, earthy mushrooms and hoisin infused tofu, these Winter Inspired Rice Paper Rolls are wonderfully nutritious, quick and super tasty.
+With a ginger-miso beetroot paste, earthy mushrooms and hoisin infused tofu, these Winter Rice Paper Rolls are wonderfully nutritious, quick and super tasty.

 Many moons ago, my lovely friend Helen told me I reminded her of the Black Knight.
 I owned my own business and while it was rewarding, everyday was filled with challenges and self-doubt.
 After each fall I would lower my shoulder and drive through to the next hurdle.
 Like the Monty Python sketch each wound was met with “tis only a flesh wound!”

 Working on this blog, I can see the same shades of my personality coming through.
 I push and pile; I always have.
 In the last year I have taught myself blogging, photography, photo editing, recipe development, food styling, social media and I am now trying to navigate the politics of cookbook publishing.
 I also have a wonderfully busy three year-old, a house being renovated and a very patient husband – only a saint would listen to me wax lyrical about vegetables as often as I do – who are deserved of more of my time.

 In recent weeks I have tried to nut out a way to have my food journey and a life too; to find a way to step out of my busy cerebrum and live in the real world with my family.
 The answer it turns out is simpler than I imagined.

 Create one post each week rather than two.
 Learn one thing at a time.
 Put one foot in front of the other rather than tripping over my toes.
 I don’t have a team; there is Me and Me can only do so much.
 Me will create a beautiful recipe each week, photograph it and write about it.
 Me will read books to the Elf and take her to the park.
 Me will go on dates with my husband.
 Me can do better by doing less.